bflly1234/COMP308-TME/Readme.txt

 All source codes attached on the github.
+Can't upload any file more than 20MB, so all images had been deleted.
 This TMA project had implementated on the following address: http://student.athabascau.ca/~baofenzh/